igorsenam/igorsenam/README.md

 ## Hi there!
 My name is Igor.

 - 🔭 I work as a fullstack developer at my company
-- 🌱 I'm currently studying cibersecurity at PUC University
+- 🌱 I'm currently studying cybersecurity at PUC University

 <!-- Github Status -->
 <div align="center">